khareshivang1617/Django-Rest-Assignment/Readme.txt

     - Calendar API is build in calendar_api folder.
     - For user system, rest-auth API is used, for eliminating the username, some methods have beend over writen in user_api folder.

+CLOUD DEPLOYMENT:

+    - This code has also been deployed on heroku, at link: https://assignment-shivang.herokuapp.com/